Reeba12/Minesweeper/minesweeper/README.md

 ## API Endpoints

-The API provides endpoints for managing Minesweeper game boards:
+The API provides endpoints for managing Minesweeper boards:

-- `POST /boards` - Create a new game board
+- `POST /boards` - Create a new board
 - `GET /boards/recent` - Get recent boards
 - `GET /boards` - Get all boards with pagination and search